facebookincubator/FBX2glTF/README.md

 (A happy note: Allegorithmic's Substance Painter also exports Stingray PBS, when hooked up to Maya.)

+When processing PBR materials, this converter will always pack Occlusion, Roughness, and Metallness into a single combined ORM texture, with each parameter being in the R, G and, B channels respectively.
+If you specify a texture in any of the Stingray material slots, a full ORM will be generated; if you leave all 3 blank, then no ORM texture will be assigned.

+* Should you specify different textures for each, then they will be merged into their respective channels.
+Any missing textures will be defaulted to: Occlusion 1, Roughness 0, and Metallness 0.
+Note, all textures must have the same dimensions.
+* Should you specify the same texture in all 3 slots, then the texture will be assumed to already be a packed ORM, and will be used as-is.

 ## Draco Compression

 The tool will optionally apply [Draco](https://github.com/google/draco)